 Submitting your site to search engines and web directories makes it easy for people using Google and other web directories to search for and find your content.

 But with a mobile app, the app marketplace restricts the visibility of your app.

 Your mobile-responsive website is available for life!
 So long as you keep renewing your domain name and hosting account.
 And you also maintain a proper backup routine.

 Users can keep returning to them when they wish!
-But, unless your mobile app is pretty unique and useful, its lifespan is quite short.
+But, unless your mobile app is pretty unique and useful, its lifespan is short.

 You can develop your website to mimic the look and feel of a native app.
 Simulating a native app eliminates the need to have a dedicated native app.